 &lt;sup>4 Jung Byung-joon, "William J. Sebald and the Dokdo Territorial Dispute", Korea Focus Vol.13, No. 4, 2006, p.
 80 (in English).
-Jung states that Japan spread inaccurate information and engaged in "intrigue" without the knowledge of Korea before the creation of the ROK, using Sebald to actively lobby the United States in order to have Dokdo recognized as part of Japan's territory (p.77).
+Jung states that Japan spread inaccurate information and devised a variety of plots without the pre-ROK Korea knowing, using Sebald to actively lobby the United States in order to make it recognize Dokdo as part of Japan's territory (p.77).